vdbrink/vdbrink.github.io/desk/office_room_decoration.md

 ---
 ### Floor

-On the floor, I used laminate.
+For the floor, I used laminate.
-It looks like a wooden floor, it's strong and easy to install.
+It looks like a wooden floor, is strong, and is easy to install.

 <a href="images/laminate.jpg">
 <img src="images/laminate.jpg" alt="Valley warm bruin eiken met V-groef" style="margin-left:15px;float:right" width="150px">